Advices and tips for expats in Bangkok

 - If you don't have the right amount, you need to queue to get change at the counter.

 Option 2: Buy a Rabbit Card

-You go to the counter, preferably when there's no a little waiting time, and give the cashier the amount you want to put on the card + 100฿ for the card
+You go to the counter, preferably when there's no a little waiting time, and give the cashier the amount you want to put on the card + 100฿ for the card and your passport.

-Book a restaurant with Eatigo or Choppe
+Book restaurants with Eatigo or Choppe